cappuccinocosmico/mods/README.md

 ## Mystcraft
 ### Made by: XZWizComp
 We absolutely love LOVE this mod, and it is realy the glue that holds this pack together
+## Applied energistics
+This mod is more of a ease of life change, without it inventory managment is a real pain in the @#$%@